Carl-ctrl-design/superstore-sales-analysis/README.md

 Discounts above 20% consistently result in losses 1,458 orders are loss-making due to excessive discounting Profit margin drops from +29.5% (no discount) to -119% (high discount)
-3. Regional Profitability Imbalance
+3. **Regional Profitability Imbalance**
-Central region has the lowest margin (7.9%)
+   - Central region has the lowest margin (7.9%)
    - Despite being 3rd highest in revenue
-Suggests inefficient pricing or aggressive discounting strategy
+   - Suggests inefficient pricing or aggressive discounting
 4. Technology Category Dominates
 Highest revenue AND highest profitability
 Represents the core growth driver of the business